 Advances in technology mean that modern boilers are incredibly reliable.
 However, because every type of boiler is different, they all have certain advantages and disadvantages.

-As mentioned in the previous section, a condensing boiler produces a constant flow of condensate which drains into your household’s waste water just like your sink and washing machine.
+A condensing boiler produces a constant flow of condensate which drains into your household’s waste water just like your sink and washing machine.

 For safety, if the outlet becomes blocked your condensing boiler will automatically stop.
 The most common cause for this is a frozen boiler condensate pipe.